 - The BA/MA and BA/MS programs are not open to students outside of CAS and the Pardee School or to Boston University Dual Degree Program (DDP) students.

-- The earliest you may apply is the 4th semester of academic year enrollment at BU for admission into the program at the start of the 5th semester of enrollment.
-The latest you may apply is the 6th semester of academic year enrollment at BU for admission into the program at the start of the 7th semester of enrollment.
+- The earliest you may apply is the spring of the sophomore (fourth semester of enrollment) year for admission into the program at the start of the junior (fifth semester of enrollment) year.
+The latest you may apply is the spring semester of your junior year (sixth semester of enrollment).

 - Applicants must meet a GPA requirement of at least 3.0 at time of application.
 (Some departments may have higher requirements; Political Science applicants must meet a GPA requirement of at least 3.5)